COURSE & LECTURES

 SYLLABUS

-The Art of Mobility is a subtopic of the course.
-During the course, students will dissolve their artistry into one another at close range while exploring abstract landscapes and forms of future mobility.
-Students will be responsible for documenting and presenting the design process in the final proposal and facilitating different communication tools and methods where necessary.
+This subtopic invites students to blend their artistic expressions while examining abstract landscapes and forms of future mobility.
+Students will be responsible for documenting and presenting their design process in the final proposal, utilizing diverse communication tools and methods as needed.

 COURSE SCHEDULE - 4 hours per week